Scalable Deep Reinforcement Learning for Routing and Spectrum Access in Physical Layer: Routing in Ad-hoc Wireless Network

 In establishing $f$, there are $h$ routing decisions for selecting the nodes for the $h$ hops, as well as $h+1$ spectrum access decisions for selecting the $h+1$ transmission bands.
-Collectively, these routing and spectrum access decisions overall the flows are denoted as:
+Collectively, these routing and spectrum access decisions over all the flows are denoted as:

 We restrict each hop of any data flow to use only one frequency band, which is already implicitly reflected in (\ref{equ:dataflow}).
 We do not allow a node to transmit and receive in the same frequency band, but we do allow for the possibility that an intermediary node can serve as a relay for multiple data flows, as long as all of its incoming and outgoing hops occupy distinct frequency bands.
 Mathematically, this means for a flow $f$ with $h$ relays